 The Alternative A includes infrastructure within aquatic habitat.
 The development will also require alterations to the terrace and infilling to accommodate a swimming pool at the Community Centre.
 Furthermore, there is stormwater infrastructure proposed within the remnant wetland habitat.
 The impacts associated with this Alternative range from High to Low (after mitigation).
-Flow Modification is the only impact that are expected to be High during the Operational phase.
+Flow Modification is the only impact that is expected to be high during the Operational phase if no mitigation is implemented.
 Loss and disturbance of aquatic habitat and sedimentation and erosion are expected to be Medium during construction, with or without mitigation, due to the encroachment into wetland habitat which will definitely lead to wetland habitat loss.